o5h/engine/README.md

 ## Dependency

 * gcc for cgo https://jmeubank.github.io/tdm-gcc/
-* libEGL.dll libGLESv2.dll and  can be taken from chrome
+* libEGL.dll libGLESv2.dll  can be taken from chrome